mozilla/addons-frontend/docs/moz-addon-manager.md

 4. Start `addons-frontend` with the command below:

    ```
-   yarn amo:dev-https  # or yarn disco:dev-https for Disco Pane
+   yarn amo:dev-https  # or yarn disco:https for Disco Pane
    ```

 This allows you to browse the project at https://example.com:3000/ (and not `localhost`).